On Nonlinear Bosonic Coherent States: Introduction

-Coherent states have become a tool of the utmost importance in quantum optics and many efforts have been devoted to investigate them, also with respect to their prospective applications in the growing field of quantum technologies (QT) such as quantum information (coding, transmission and elaboration of information by exploiting properties of quantum states), quantum computing, quantum imaging and quantum metrology.
+Nonlinear coherent states (NLCS) have become a tool of the utmost importance in quantum optics and many efforts have been devoted to investigating them, also with respect to their prospective applications in the growing field of quantum technologies (QT) such as quantum information (coding, transmission and elaboration of information by exploiting properties of quantum states), quantum computing, quantum imaging and quantum metrology.

-In particular, their original definition has been generalized, so that nowadays several quantum optical extensions of the Glauber states have been constructed and analyzed from both the theoretical \cite{VOGELBOOK}-\cite{GUISE} and the experimental \cite{ge2}-\cite{a} point of view.
-Such states can find application also in quantum calculus, as shown, e.g., in \cite{IJQI1}.
+Born from the extension of the Glauber states, various forms of NLCS have been constructed and analyzed from both the theoretical and the experimental point of view.